phalcon/documentation/docs/dispatcher.md

     public function hasParam($param): bool;

     /**
-     * Checks if the dispatch loop is finished or has more pendent
+     * Checks if the dispatch loop is finished or has more pending
      * controllers/tasks to dispatch
      */
     public function isFinished(): bool;